Aomori Prefecture: Sengoku period

-The Sengoku period of the 15th and 16th centuries is an era in which civil wars and social upheavals took place almost continuously, similar to the Dark Ages in Europe.
+The Sengoku period of the 15th and 16th centuries is an era in which civil wars and social upheavals took place almost continuously, similar to the Early Middle Ages in Europe.
 During the Sengoku period, the Nanbu clan collapsed into several rival factions.
 One faction under Ōura Tamenobu asserted their control over the Hirosaki Domain.
 His clan, originally the Ōura clan (大浦氏, Ōura-shi), was of uncertain origins.
 According to later Tsugaru clan records, the clan was descended from the noble Fujiwara clan and had an accent claim to ownership of the Tsugaru region on the Tsugaru Peninsula and the area surrounding Mount Iwaki in the northwestern corner of Mutsu Province; however, according to the records of their rivals, the Nanbu clan, clan progenitor Ōura Tamenobu was born as either Nanbu Tamenobu or Kuji Tamenobu, from a minor branch house of the Nanbu and was driven from the clan due to discord with his elder brother.

 In any event, the Ōura were hereditary vice-district magistrates (郡代補佐, gundai hosa) under the Nanbu clan's local magistrate Ishikawa Takanobu; however, in 1571, Tamenobu attacked and killed Ishikawa and began taking the Nanbu clan's castles in the Tsugaru region.
 He captured castles at Ishikawa, Daikoji and Aburakawa, and soon gathered support of many former Nanbu retainers in the region.
 After pledging fealty to Toyotomi Hideyoshi, he was confirmed as an independent warlord in 1590 and changed his name to "Tsugaru", formally establishing the Tsugaru clan.
 Tsugaru Tamenobu assisted Hideyoshi at the Battle of Odawara, and accompanied his retinue to Hizen during the Korean Expedition.
 Afterwards, he sided with Tokugawa Ieyasu during the Battle of Sekigahara in 1600.

+Control of this region during the Sengoku period was more splintered than the central parts of Japan.
+Villagers were often forced to labor for the local rulers and feed soldiers.
+It was also more culturally diverse because of the Emishi-descendants and presence of the Wajin and Ainu.
+By this time the transition from a hunter-gatherer society to subsistence farming was fairly complete.
+The people of this region grew rice, barley, wheat, and millet and fished.